Imran Khan (cricketer, born 1987): Career

-Imran and the Panthers side won the 2014–15 edition of the Haier T20 Cup, and another member of the tournament-winning team was Imran Khan (born 1988).
+Imran and the Panthers side won the 2014–15 edition of the Haier T20 Cup, where another member of the tournament-winning team was Imran Khan (born 1988).
 For this reason, Imran Khan (born 1987), the subject of this article, is often recorded as "Mohammad Imran Khan" or "Imran Khan, Sr." on scorecards, while Imran Khan (born 1988) is often recorded as "Imran Khan (Swat)" or "Imran Khan, Jr.".

 He was the leading wicket-taker for Khyber Pakhtunkhwa in the 2017 Pakistan Cup, with six dismissals in three matches.

 In April 2018, he was named in Punjab's squad for the 2018 Pakistan Cup.
 In September 2019, he was named in Khyber Pakhtunkhwa's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

 In October 2019, he was recalled to Pakistan's Test squad, for the series against Australia, where he took a single wicket in the game he played.
 Khan last played Test cricket in January 2017.
 In December 2019, he was named in Pakistan's Test squad for the two-match series against Sri Lanka.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 However, on 23 June 2020, Khan was one of seven players from Pakistan's squad to test positive for COVID-19.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.

 In January 2021, he was named in Khyber Pakhtunkhwa's squad for the 2020–21 Pakistan Cup.
 He was the leading wicket-taker in the 2021–22 National T20 Cup, with sixteen dismissals.